 Another widely prevalent cause of chronic pelvic pain is the presence of ovarian cysts.
 Most of these cysts are functional in nature, as they are formed due to hormonal changes during the ovulation cycle.
 Subsequently, they may disappear on their own.
 These can cause pain on either of the sides, depending upon the ovary in which they are formed.
 Though ovarian cysts can cause pain in the pelvic area, they do not pose threat to female fertility in most instances.
 They can, however, be resolved with medication and sometimes, surgery.

-A condition similar to endometriosis, Adenomyosis is characterized by growth of endometrial tissue outside the uterus, on its outer muscular walls.
+A condition similar to endometriosis, Adenomyosis is characterized by the growth of endometrial tissue outside the uterus, on its outer muscular walls.
 The tissue may grow to form tumor-like structures, often taken for fibroids.
 Symptoms like severe menstrual pain, cramping, and heavy bleeding are associated with the condition.
-On the contrary, the tissue grows over other pelvic organs such as ovaries, fallopian tubes and bowel, in endometriosis.
+On the contrary, the tissue grows over other pelvic organs such as ovaries, fallopian tubes, and bowel, in endometriosis.
 Another difference between the two is that adenomyosis is not as easily treatable as endometriosis.
 Hysterectomy is the recommended treatment for this condition and it results in infertility.

 In addition to these reproductive issues, chronic pelvic pain may be attributed to numerous other factors too.
 These include inflammatory bowel disease, irritable bowel syndrome, intestinal cystitis, pelvic floor dysfunction, and some psychological issues, such as depression and mood swings.
 A woman should pay heed to chronic pelvic pain and seek help sooner than later so that she may safeguard her fertility.